 168 C-prints, washi tape, wood, 500cm x 500cm

 Black School is a photo installation that shows 84 child portraits in a circle, seen at eye level.
 On the outside you can see the back of the 84 children’s heads and on the inside their faces.
 The photos are arranged based on hair and skin color.
 The spectator can move all the way around the circle and stand in the middle of the circle, then all children look directly at the spectator.
-Roos van Geffen photographed the students of a primary school Lelystad, which is known as a ‘black school’ *.
-With Black School, Van Geffen provocatively questions the very problematic term ‘black school’ and racism in the Netherlands.
+Roos van Geffen photographed the students of a primary school in Lelystad.
+With Black School, Van Geffen provocatively questions the very problematic term ‘black school’ * and racism in the Netherlands.

 * Wikipedia: A black school in the Netherlands refers to a primary or secondary school, of which a large proportion of students (more than 60%) have a migration background.(…) In the Netherlands, the concepts of ethnic minority and black school are becoming swear words.
 This is often linked to language deficiencies, behavioral problems and crime.

 Black School will not be shown again in the way it was displayed at Fotodok, because I want to acknowledge the pain of the people who felt hurt by the work; During the exhibition at Fotodok (outside the description of the work) Black School had no context, the very problematic term black school was not rejected, nor was the action of sorting children by color questioned, nor were the references and associations with eugenic photography and racial profiling not explained.
 In retrospect, that was a bad choice, and I would never exhibit it that way again.